by Michael Lockhart | 7 August, 2017

 The consumption of Cultural products including visual art, music, film, dance, theatre, literature, new media, heritage and cultural events is much more environmentally sustainable than industrial production.
 And obviously it is more culturally sustainable too.

-However, there is a disconnect between how extrinsic-focused and intrinsic-focused productions are perceived in terms of value.
+However, there is a disconnect between how people perceive extrinsic-focused and intrinsic-focused productions in terms of value.
 I’d like to give an insight into that now.

 For a few years a colleague and I ran workshops up and down the country teaching artists how to make money.
 These were artists in the broadest sense – musicians, performers, visual artists, writers and other creative endeavours.
 In particular we taught them how to promote themselves to increase their profile and sell their work.
 Over the course of about three years we took over 50 workshops with over 500 participants.
 Needless to say we were just hitting our heads against a brick wall.
 What was I thinking trying to get artists to sell themselves?